 Symptoms of an overdose include:

 - sudden weakness on one side of the body

 Emergency medical attention is essential if someone is displaying the symptoms of overdose or has other serious symptoms, such as loss of consciousness or seizure.

 Epinephrine may also cause other side effects.
 Anyone who has any queries or concerns should speak to their doctor.
-People can report side effects to the Food and Drug Administration (FDA) by calling 1-800-FDA-1088 or downloading and completing their reporting form.
+People can report side effects to the Food and Drug Administration (FDA) by calling

 Some medications, vitamins, and herbs may interact with epinephrine.
 People should tell their doctor about any medications or supplements that they are taking.

 Epinephrine is a life saving treatment for severe allergic reactions.
 People who have allergies should carry an epinephrine auto-injector with them at all times.
 They and their loved ones should be familiar with how to use the device in emergency situations.

 Those who need to carry an epinephrine auto-injector should discuss the possibility of side effects and drug interactions with a doctor before use.
 As anaphylaxis can be fatal, the benefits of epinephrine usually outweigh the risks.

 It is important always to seek emergency medical attention after using an epinephrine injection because further treatment and observation may be necessary.